Employee Handbooks - Work Rules - Employee Conduct: New York

 - Employers generally may not discriminate against employees for lawful activities outside of the workplace, including political activities.
 See Employee Personal Activities Outside of Work.

 - Employers may prohibit dating or sexual fraternization amongst employees.
-See Work Rules Concerning Personal Relationships and Personal Activities.
+See Employee Personal Relationships.

 - New York has particularly strict laws banning smoking in the workplace.
 However, there are no express employment drug or alcohol testing laws in New York, so private and public employers can administer such tests.
 See Work Rules Concerning Smoking, Alcohol and Drug Use.

 - New York employers may establish dress codes for employees so long as they do not violate any of the state's laws prohibiting discrimination.
 See Work Rules Regulating Employee Dress, Grooming, and Personal Appearance.

 - Employers in New York must provide employees with notice of the employee's pay rate, scheduled pay date, and exempt status.
 See Work Rules Regarding Employee Work Schedules and Attendance.